Course Overview

 These are the sorts of questions we will explore in this class.
 We will examine the geographies of finance (including the 2008 financial meltdown), industrial production (including the industrialization of China), and consumer culture.
 We will pay particular attention to the consequences of these integrated capitalist geographies for people and societies in a variety of contexts.
 The goal of this class is to begin to think critically about the processes underlying global capitalism.
 You will learn key concepts used to understand capitalism as not only an economic system, but also a political, cultural, and geographical system.
 You will not only be asked to demonstrate that you understand these concepts, but also, that you are developing your own unique perspective for explaining how capitalism works.

-All students who successfully complete the course will receive a Certificate of Completion and have the opportunity to request a Syracuse University credit transcript.
+All students who successfully complete the course will receive a Certificate of Completion and have the opportunity to request a Syracuse University credit or noncredit transcript.

 From this course, students will be able to: